tborychowski/myreader/README.md

 ### Alternatives
 - [Tiny Tiny RSS](http://tt-rss.org) - extremely powerful, but huge and slow
-- [Selfoss](http://selfoss.aditu.de) - pretty powerful, but still a bit too large and too slow (for me)
+- [Selfoss](http://selfoss.aditu.de) - pretty powerful, but still a bit too large and too slow (at least for me)